Tex Mex Chicken and Rice Casserole is comfort food to the max. It’s a rice-filled casserole with chicken, onions, chiles, spices and melted cheese.

 - 1 cup chopped onions

-- One 8-ounce package chicken-flavored rice mix with vermicelli
+- One 8-ounce package chicken-flavored rice with vermicelli

 - 1 cup long grain white rice

-- 3 to 4 cups cooked, chopped chicken breasts
+- 3 to 4 cups chopped cooked chicken breast

 - 4 medium tomatoes, chopped